 \section{Abstract}

-In this paper, we first formulate a super version of Vust theorem.
-As an application of this theorem, we then obtain the Schur-Sergeev duality for principal finite $W$-superalgebras which is partially a super version of Brundan-Kleshchev's higher level Schur-Weyl duality established in \cite{BKl}.
+Considering the general linear Lie superalgebra $\gl(m|n)=\gl(m|n)_\bz\oplus \gl(m|n)_\bo$ over $\bbc$, we first formulate a super version of Vust theorem associated with a principal nilpotent element $e\in \gl(m|n)_\bz$.
+As an application of this theorem, we then obtain a Schur-Sergeev duality for principal finite $W$-superalgebras which is partially a super version of Brundan-Kleshchev's higher level Schur-Weyl duality established in \cite{BKl}.